braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 Also, create a real form for them to download - need to write in where this information will become useful.
 {% endcomment %}

-# Canvas: The Basics
+# Canvas: The basics

-## Find your strategy with the five w’s of visualization
+## Find your strategy with the five W’s of visualization

 Answer the questions below to get started: